2019 American League Championship Series: Aftermath

-Houston would replace Luhnow with Tampa Bay Rays vice president of baseball operations James Click, while veteran manager Dusty Baker took over for Hinch.
-Hinch and Cora would find work shortly after their season long suspensions ended, as Hinch became the manager of the Detroit Tigers and Cora was re-hired by the Red Sox.
-While Beltran has not found a major league manager job, he was hired in 2022 to broadcast games for the Yankees.
+Houston replaced Luhnow with Tampa Bay Rays vice president of baseball operations James Click, while veteran manager Dusty Baker took over for Hinch.
+Hinch and Cora would find work shortly after their season long suspensions ended; Hinch became the manager of the Detroit Tigers and Cora was re-hired by the Red Sox.
+While Beltran has not found a major league manager job since, he was hired in 2022 to broadcast games for the Yankees.
+In 2023, Beltran found his way back to the Mets, joining their front office as a special assistant.

-While the Yankees signed a current ace in Gerrit Cole during the off-season, their former ace C.C.
-Sabathia retired at the season’s end.
-His Game 4 relief appearance was the last of his career.

 The Astros and Yankees nearly met again for a chance at the American League pennant for the third time in four years, but the Yankees lost to the Rays in a winner-take-all elimination game in the 2020 American League Division Series.
-In that series, Aroldis Chapman also gave up a game- and-series clinching home run to Rays outfielder Mike Brosseau in the 8th inning.
-The Rays beat the Astros in the ALCS that year, but Houston rebounded in 2021 with a victory over the Boston Red Sox (who had beaten the Yankees in the Wild Card Game) in six games in the ALCS to become the first AL team to make three World Series appearances in a five year span since the Yankees in the early 21st century.
-However, the Astros were defeated in the 2021 World Series by the Braves.
+In that series, Aroldis Chapman gave up another game and series clinching home run to Rays outfielder Mike Brosseau in the 8th inning.
+The Rays beat the Astros in the ALCS that year, but Houston rebounded in 2021 with a victory over the Boston Red Sox (who had beaten the Yankees in the Wild Card Game) in six games in the ALCS to become the first AL team to make three World Series appearances in a five-year span since the Yankees in the early 21st century.
+The Astros, however, were defeated in the 2021 World Series by the Braves.

-Houston would continue their domination over New York in October, sweeping them in the 2022 American League Championship Series, and giving them four postseason series victories over New York since 2015.
-They later defeated the Philadelphia Phillies in the 2022 World Series, giving them their second championship in franchise history.
+In the 2022 American League Championship Series, the Astros and Yankees faced off for the American League pennant for the third time in the last six years.
+The Astros won in four games in dominant fashion, marking the first time in ten years that the Yankees had been swept in four games.
+From 2015-2022, the Astros had won thirteen of eighteen postseason games against New York.
+In the 2022 World Series, the Astros defeated the Philadelphia Phillies, giving them their second championship in franchise history.